Bend, OR Solar Panels

 Bend Area Utility Providers

-Bend residents primarily receive electricity from Pacific Power, which charged 12.0¢ per kWh in 2023—significantly below both Oregon’s 12.70¢ average and the national rate of 16.0¢.
+Pacific Power serves Bend residents with electricity rates averaging 12.0¢ per kWh based on 2023 data—the most recent available.
+This sits below both Oregon’s state average of 12.70¢ and the national average of 16.0¢.

 Bend Utilities Electricity Rates